PART 8

 PELVIS LIFT SEQUENCE

-- 1. The Ground Load: As you turn back and sit into your trailing buttock, feel your feet "heavy" in the turf.
+The Ground Load: As you turn back and sit into your trailing buttock, feel your feet heavy in the turf.
 Cinch the corset to keep the energy in your hips.

-- 2. The Vertical Push: To start the downswing, push the ground away with your lead foot.
+The Vertical Push: Push the ground away with your lead foot.
 Imagine you are trying to jump, but keep your head steady.

-- 3. The Ascent: As you rotate, let the pelvis rise.
-Because your core is cinched, the rising pelvis pulls your torso upward, shallowing the club path and compressing the ball.
+The Ascent: As you rotate, let the pelvis rise.
+The rising pelvis pulls your torso upward, shallowing the club path and compressing the ball.

 Verified, peer-reviewed studies on core activation, stabilizers, and rotational strength improving clubhead speed, swing sequencing, and lumbar protection.